nav9v/quilles-pulse/README.md

 -  ### **Made by [@iamnikitaa](https://github.com/iamnikitaa) and [@nav9v](https://github.com/nav9v) .**

-- Special thanks to the contributors of libraries and software used in this project.

-If you need a section for including screenshots in your README, here's a template you can use:

----

 ### Screenshots

 Below are some screenshots of the Quilles project in action: